 Depending on your level of disability, you may receive:

-- Permanent Partial Disability (PPD): For lasting impairments affecting specific body parts.
+- Permanent Partial Disability (PPD): for lasting impairments affecting specific body parts

 Benefits are generally two-thirds of your average weekly wage and begin after a seven-day waiting period.
 If you’re disabled for 21 days or longer, you’ll receive retroactive payment for the initial week.